hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/07_ChIPseeker_functional_analysis.md

 The **`annotatePeak` function provides parameters to annotate genes with a max distance cutoff and all genes within this distance will be reported for each peak**.
 For annotating genomic regions, annotatePeak function reports detail information when genomic region is Exon or Intron.
 For instance, ‘Exon (uc002sbe.3/9736, exon 69 of 80)’, means that the peak overlaps with the 69th exon of the 80 exons that transcript uc002sbe.3 possess and the corresponding Entrez gene ID is 9736.

-> **NOTE:** *ChIPseeker supports annotating ChIP-seq data of a wide variety of species if they have transcript annotation TxDb object available.*

 Let's start by retrieving annotations for our Nanog and Pou5f1 peaks calls: